microsoft/playwright/docs/src/getting-started-vscode-js.md

 <img width="538" alt="image" src="https://user-images.githubusercontent.com/13063165/177199115-ce90eb84-f12a-4b95-bd3a-17ff870fcec2.png"></img>

 Select "Test: Install Playwright" and Choose the browsers you would like to run your tests on.
-These can be later configured in the [playwright.config file](./test-configuration.md) file.
+These can be later configured in the [playwright.config](./test-configuration.md) file.
 You can also choose if you would like to have a GitHub Actions setup to run your tests on CI.